HarisSultan01/WEB-dev-project/README.md

 Import the SQL File
 After creating the database, select it from the left panel.
 Click the Import tab.
-Click Choose File and select your .sql file from your computer.
+Click Choose File and select your university_society.sql file from this project.
-Make sure Format is set to SQL.
 Click Go.

 Check the Tables